Vascular technology is a high-demand field, & JC offers an online program available nationally

 Vascular sonography is a second-admit program, which means students must apply after completing the prerequisite courses.
 Admission to the program is competitive and based on a points system.
 Applications are due by May 31, and students begin their sonography courses in the fall semester.
 From start to finish, students may complete their program in two years.

 Career projections anticipate an up to 25 percent increase in the need for vascular sonographers in the coming years.
 Students who pass their certification exams may use the letters RVT – registered vascular technologist – after their name.
-Pay scales for vascular sonographers range from $42,000-$68,000 per year.
+Pay scales for vascular sonographers range from $52,000-$82,000 per year, with a median wage of $65,000 per year.
 JC offers an online program that is available nationally.

 Ruttkofsky advises interested students to job shadow a vascular sonographer and all sonography specialties and treat it as an interview about the career.
 Talk with students in the program to see if the career is a good fit.

 To learn more about vascular sonography, contact Heather Ruttkofsky , program director and dean, 517.796.8531.